 These terms get used interchangeably, but there’s a distinction.
 OTT (Over-The-Top) refers to content delivered over the internet, bypassing cable.
 CTV refers to the device displaying that content.
 Think of it this way: OTT is the content, CTV is the screen.
 When marketers say “CTV advertising,” they mean ads running on streaming content viewed on a television.

 The practical difference?
 CTV typically means long-form, lean-back viewing in the living room.
 OTT can include watching a clip on your phone during lunch.
 For B2B advertisers, CTV matters more because you want your brand on the big screen when executives are relaxed and paying attention.
+For a side-by-side breakdown of how CTV compares to traditional broadcast, see Linear TV vs CTV Advertising.

 How CTV Advertising Works